COMPOSER FAQ

 Should I go to film music school?
 If so, where?

 That depends.
 Do you think you need to go to film music school?
 The mechanics of synchronizing music to picture can be taught in an afternoon.
 It's trivial, especially with today's DAW software, to find a tempo that works with a given scene.
-And that's just about the only specific thing you must know to put up your shingle and call yourself a film composer.
+And that's just about the only specific thing you must know to put up your shingle and call yourself a composer for media.

 They also are useful for establishing your first contacts within the Industry—many studio-assistant gigs never get posted anywhere, because the composer finds plenty of well-qualified applicants from within the ranks of these programs.